rupakg/katacoda-scenarios/docker-cli/intro-cli/finish.md

-You've completed your Intro to Docker CLI scenario!
+You've completed your "Introduction to Docker CLI" scenario!